How to select the best Heat Recovery Ventilation system for your house.

 Fresh air ductwork

 You want to have fresh air provided to all the rooms where people sit or sleep.
 The vents providing fresh air should be sited to avoid drafts.
 An appropriate spreader vent (as pictured below) will help avoid drafts.
+Typically they are high on the wall.

 Details are here .